 If the College returns the funds on your behalf, any resulting debit balance on the student account is payable to the College.

 Students may withdraw from a course for several weeks after classes have been in session.
 The College establishes a final withdrawal date for each semester/session.
-(See academic calendar for specific dates.)
-Full-time students should speak with the Director of Student Services prior to withdrawal.
-As withdrawal may impact the student’s financial aid eligibility, students should speak with the Director of Financial Aid prior to withdrawal to understand the effect of withdrawal on their financial aid.
+(See the academic calendar for specific dates.)
+Full-time students should speak with the Director of Student Success prior to withdrawal.
+As withdrawal may impact a student’s financial aid eligibility, we recommend students speak with Student Financial Services prior to withdrawal to understand the effect of withdrawal on their financial aid.

 A student may withdraw from the College due to medical reasons.
-Requests for medical withdrawal must be submitted in writing to the Director of Student Services with a doctor‘s note, hospital bill, or other documentation to validate the medical condition, the period of time the illness occurred, and the attending physician‘s recommendation for withdrawal.
+Requests for medical withdrawal must be submitted in writing to the Dean of Students with a doctor‘s note, hospital bill, or other documentation to validate the medical condition, the period of time the illness occurred, and the attending physician‘s recommendation for withdrawal.
 If the student is voluntarily leaving for medical reasons, the student may request a partial or complete cancellation of tuition.
-Upon receipt of the letter of request, the Director of Student Services will submit the request to the Vice President for Student Development for consideration.
+Upon receipt of the letter of request, the Dean of Students will submit the request to the Vice President for Student Development for consideration.
 A final decision can be made by the Vice President for Student Development, or the student‘s request may be forwarded to the Financial Aid committee for subsequent consideration, depending on the situation.
-The Director of Student Services will contact the student and the Bursar when a final decision has been made.
-(Fees are non-refundable.
+The Dean of Students will contact the student and the Bursar when a final decision has been made.
+Fees are non-refundable.
 Students who are granted a medical withdrawal will receive Ws on their transcripts for each class in which they were enrolled that semester.

-Students must specify in the request for partial or complete cancellation of tuition if they also would like to request a partial or complete cancellation of Housing charges for the semester.
-If this request is specified, the Director of Student Services will submit the request to the Housing Appeals Committee for consideration.
+Students must specify in the request for partial or complete cancelation of tuition if they also would like to request a partial or complete cancelation of Housing charges for the semester.
+If this request is specified, the Director of Student Success will submit the request to the Housing Appeals Committee for consideration.

 Voluntary and Involuntary Leaves of Absence for Emotional Difficulties